mk-Guvi/BlogReact/README.md

 25.)In Authors.js,create the Authors component that fetches the authors and display it in the authors route path and use ListGroup from reactsrap to display the authors as lists.

+26.)Add classname with its value to navlinks in header.js to align the navbar correctly as we use navlink from react-router-dom.

+//note classname are used from bootsrap as reactstrap uses bootstrap for implementng its react components.And also add activeClassName to navlink to change the active class styles.

+NOte:by default navlinks from react-router-dom has active class,to change its value use activeClassName which can be used for navigation.